 This ragu doesn’t actually have that many ingredients.
-It’s gets a lot of flavor from simple basics.
+It’s got a lot of flavor from simple basics.
 The original recipe in the book starts off with dried mushrooms.
 If you reconstitute some dried porcini mushrooms, you can use them (and more importantly the liquid) in the sauce.
 I neglected to get dried mushrooms at the store so I just left that out.
 Sauce was still great!

 One thing you don’t want to skimp on though is the onions and shallots.
 Go heavy on them.

 I used two kinds of mushrooms: cremini and shiitake.
 Both have their own flavor profiles and they work well together.
 I used more cremini than shiitake, but the recipe calls for just mushrooms so you can use anything really.

 See that little bowl of paste?
 That’s garlic paste.
 It’s a few cloves of garlic mashed together with salt.
 It’s a great way to add garlic flavor to the sauce.

 You need a big saucepan to really make this happen.
 You could also use a pot or a dutch oven though.

 Start by adding the oil over medium heat and all the onions and shallots.
 Once those soften, add all the mushrooms and the garlic paste.
 Cover these and let the mushrooms cook down for about five minutes.

 Then uncover the pan and continue to cook until the liquid evaporates, probably another 5-7 minutes.

 Then move all the ‘shrooms to the outside and add the tomato paste to the center.
 Let that caramelize a bit and then add the wine.
 This will hiss and sizzle and you can use all that liquid to scrape up any bits stuck to the pan.